Integrating work and play, people and land, heart and mind.

 Matfield Green is a small town in the Flint Hills of Kansas.

-• Gymnasium for recreation, exercise and community gathering.
-This is also our primary performance space for concerts, readings, lectures, and public gatherings.
+• Gymnasium for recreation, exercise and community gathering and performances.

 • Exhibition space in The School’s hallway.